-The last thing your guests want is to hear the fire alarm and have to escape a building they’re unfamiliar with.
+The last thing your guests want is to hear the hotel fire alarm and have to escape a building they’re unfamiliar with.
 It’s also the last thing you want, If a fire breaks out in your hotel and the fire alarm didn’t go off.
-It puts dozens of people’s lives at risk (especially sleeping guests) and can damage your business irreparably, thus entails fire protection in hotels to be top of the line.
+It puts dozens of people’s lives at risk (especially sleeping guests) and can damage your business irreparably, thus entails why Hotel Fire Alarms are necessary and fire protection in hotels to be top of the line.

 Australian Standards requires you to have fire safety inspection and assess fire risks in your hotel.
 You must implement adequate control measures to prevent fires from starting and enable people to evacuate safely if one does happen.
 Australian Standards specify installation procedures and the correct location of fire extinguishers, among other things, and state that all fire equipment and fire alarm systems are to be regularly tested, serviced and maintained.

 All hotels must legally have fire detection and alarm systems in place.
 Adequate manual call points should be installed in obvious locations, which enable staff or guests to easily activate them if they discover a fire.
 Check smoke detectors regularly – at least once a month – and test manual call points during working hours once a week.
 Ensure alarms are loud enough to wake sleeping guests: alarms near the bed head should be around 75dB.
 It is absolutely vital that guests wake up immediately during a fire.
 People inhale smoke while asleep without noticing, which is often fatal if they don’t wake up in time.

 Hotel Fire Alarm Requirements